Antoni0Ferreira/ldts-project-assignment-g0601/docs/README.md

 **Consequences**

-The use of the Command pattern in the current design allows us to have the following consequences:
+The use of the Command pattern in the current design results in:
 - With this pattern, we can transition between states, allowing our game to flow properly.
 - The commands can be extended and manipulated like any other object.
 An example of this is that these commands are parameters of the Button constructor.
 - To add a new command is fairly easy.